X-SLAYER/flutter_overlay_window/README.md

  /// `width` the overlay width and default is [overlaySizeFill]
  /// `OverlayAlignment` the alignment postion on screen and default is [OverlayAlignment.center]
  /// `OverlayFlag` the overlay flag and default is [OverlayFlag.flagNotFocusable]
- /// `overlayMessage` the notification message and default is "overlay activated"
+ /// `overlayTitle` the notification message and default is "overlay activated"
+ /// `overlayContent` the notification message
  /// `enableDrag` to enable/disable dragging the overlay over the screen and default is "false" await FlutterOverlayWindow.showOverlay();